 As such, the VPN server you have running back home is only good if you want to access your private network remotely and you won’t have the ability to connect to any other server from any country.

 If that is your intent behind creating a VPN server, then you would be better off getting a subscription of a well-reputed and tested VPN provider.
-Our article on best VPN services for 2019 can help you take the right pick for your specific needs.
+Our article on best VPN services for 2020 can help you pick the right VPN for your specific needs.

 However, if you just need to establish a private network at home for enhanced encryption and to be able to access it remotely while you’re away, then it will be well worth your while to set up you on server.